hkustDB/DPSQL/README.md

 * [Mosek](https://www.mosek.com/downloads/) and the licence is under `./Profile`.

 Please do not install `Cplex` dependency, which can only handle a small dataset, but download the `Cplex API` and import that to python with this [instruction](https://www.ibm.com/docs/zh/icos/12.9.0?topic=cplex-setting-up-python-api).
+(We are aware that this link is expired and are working on a substitute solution.)

 ### Python Dependency
 Here are dependencies used in python programs: